This article was first published on 2 June 2018, 9:40AM PST; updated on 2 June 2019, 3:04PM PST and 6 July 2023, 2:45AM PST.

 But before that massage session, had a dinner at Centralworld where a number of Thai food stalls can be found.
 You’ll get surprised with the affordable price and the amount of serving.
 According to our Cambodian friend, this is where the king of Thailand shops.
 Centralworld sits beside the other high-end shopper’s paradise like Siam Paragon, which houses many different shops for high-end fashion designers and Southeast Asia’s largest aquarium.

-2. Wat Pho – located within walking distance of the Grand Palace.
+Wat Pho – located within walking distance of the Grand Palace.
 This temple is open from 8AM to 6PM, with a THB100 entrance fee.
+It is next to the Grand Palace and Wat Phra Kaew in the Rattanakosin district of Bangkok.
+Wat Pho’s most famous feature is the Reclining Buddhawhich is one of Thailand’s largest Buddha images.

 Things to do in Pattaya